 Children are at the heart of our school and therefore 'Pupil Voice' is very important to us.
+Children across the Federation are consulted about their views as part of the termly TAC and TAF meetings.

-Our Federation maintain an infant and a junior school council who meet regularly to discuss ways in which the school can be improved, both at an environmental and educational level.
+Our Federation maintains a junior school council who meet regularly to discuss ways in which the school can be improved, both at an environmental and educational level.
 Class representatives are elected by their peers and are encouraged to take notes, contribute at meetings and relay information to their class.
 The minutes of every School Council meeting are distributed to staff and are posted on the website to ensure that the children's ideas are shared and listened to.